Phone: 541-375-0522

 Understanding Local Link Building for Contractors

-- Sponsor a local little league team, charity event, or community fundraiser (most will link to your site)
+- Sponsor a local little league team, charity event, or fundraiser — most will link back to your site

-- Join your local Chamber of Commerce, which typically includes a directory listing and backlink
+- Join your Chamber of Commerce, which usually includes a directory listing and a backlink

-- Partner with complementary local businesses (a roofer partnering with a gutter company, for example) for cross-promotion
+- Partner with complementary local businesses (a roofer teaming up with a gutter company, for instance) for cross-promotion

-- Publish helpful, locally-flavored blog content (seasonal maintenance tips, local permit guides) that naturally attracts shares and links
+- Publish blog content people in your area actually want to read (seasonal maintenance tips, local permit guides) that earns shares and links on its own

-A blog isn’t just for exposure, it’s a long-term SEO asset.
-Posts answering common customer questions (“How much does a roof replacement cost in [City]?” or “When should you replace your water heater?”) capture searchers earlier in their decision process and build topical authority around your core services.
+A blog isn’t just for exposure.
+It’s a long-term asset.
+Posts answering the questions customers already have — “How much does a roof replacement cost in [City]?” or “When should you replace your water heater?” — catch people earlier in their decision, before they’re ready to search for a contractor by name.

-Pair each blog post with an internal link back to the relevant service page.
-For example, a post about seasonal HVAC maintenance should link directly to your HVAC repair services page, reinforcing relevance for both users and search engines.
+Link each post back to the relevant service page.
+A post on seasonal HVAC maintenance should link straight to your HVAC repair services page, which reinforces relevance for readers and search engines alike.

 Putting It All Together: Contractor Marketing That Works

-Local SEO isn’t just a single tactic, it’s the combination of a well-structured website, a fully optimized Google Business Profile, a steady stream of authentic reviews, consistent citations, and locally relevant backlinks.
-Contractors who treat these as an ongoing system, rather than a one-time project, are the ones who dominate the map pack and stay booked out months in advance.
+A well-structured website, a fully optimized Google Business Profile, a steady stream of real reviews, consistent citations, and locally relevant backlinks — that’s the whole system.
+Contractors who run it continuously, instead of treating it as a one-time project, are the ones who dominate the map pack and stay booked out months ahead.

-Here’s a simple monthly cadence to keep momentum:
+A simple monthly cadence to keep it moving:

-- Weekly: Ask for 2-3 new reviews from recent customers
+- Weekly: Ask 2-3 recent customers for a review

-- Weekly: Post one update or job photo to Google Business Profile
+- Weekly: Post one update or job photo to your Google Business Profile

-- Monthly: Publish one blog post targeting a customer question or seasonal service
+- Monthly: Publish one blog post answering a real customer question or covering a seasonal service

-- Quarterly: Audit citations and fix any NAP inconsistencies
+- Quarterly: Audit your citations and fix any NAP mismatches

-- Ongoing: Pursue at least one local partnership or sponsorship opportunity per quarter
+- Ongoing: Line up at least one local partnership or sponsorship a quarter

 Ready to Outrank Your Competitors?